-KIPP SoCal Public Schools is committed to ensuring that employees and all individuals who work with or have contact with students conduct themselves with students in a way that is supportive, positive, professional, and non-exploitative.
+KIPP SoCal Public Schools is committed to ensuring that team members and all individuals who work with or have contact with students conduct themselves with students in a way that is supportive, positive, professional, and non-exploitative.
 KIPP SoCal Public Schools will not tolerate inappropriate conduct or behavior towards or with students by its employees or any individual who works with or has contact with students.
-Parents or guardians who have any questions or concerns regarding the conduct or behavior towards or with students by an employee or individual who works with or has contact with students are encouraged to speak to the school administrator.
+Parents or guardians who have any questions or concerns regarding the conduct or behavior towards or with students by a team member or individual who works with or has contact with students are encouraged to speak to the school leader or other member of the school's leadership team.

 Education Code Section 44807 states that every teacher in the public schools shall hold pupils to a strict account for their conduct on the way to and from school, on the playgrounds, or during recess.
 California law prohibits the use of corporal punishment against students.
-However, a teacher, assistant principal, principal, or any other certificated employee of a school district shall not be subject to criminal prosecution or criminal penalties for the exercise, during the performance of his duties, of the same degree of physical control over a pupil that a parent would be legally privileged to exercise but which in no event shall exceed the amount of physical control reasonably necessary to maintain order, protect property, or protect the health and safety of pupils, or to maintain proper and appropriate conditions conducive to learning.
+However, a teacher, vice principal, principal, or any other certificated employee of a school district, shall not be subject to criminal prosecution or criminal penalties for the exercise, during the performance of his duties, of the same degree of physical control over a pupil that a parent would be legally privileged to exercise but which in no event shall exceed the amount of physical control reasonably necessary to maintain order, protect property, or protect the health and safety of pupils, or to maintain proper and appropriate conditions conducive to learning.
 The provisions of this Section are in addition to and do not supersede the provisions of Section 49000.